seebi/rdf.sh/README.md

 ### debian / ubuntu

-You can download a debian package from the [download section](https://github.com/seebi/rdf.sh/downloads) and install it as root with the following commands:
+You can download a debian package from the [release section](https://github.com/seebi/rdf.sh/releases) and install it as root with the following commands:

 ```